thierryx96/RedisCache/README.md

 CONFIG GET notify-keyspace-events
 ```

-All events (the former dos not seems to work)
+All events (makes the whole system really chatty, not recommanded for production systems)
 ```
 CONFIG SET notify-keyspace-events AKE
 CONFIG GET notify-keyspace-events
 ```

-Test it with Redis Cli
+Test it with redis-cli (open a listener to event on db 0)
 ```
 PSUBSCRIBE __keyspace@0__:*
 ```

-C# (StackExchange)
+With the StackExchange client (create and open a listener to events on db 0)

 ```
 __keyevents@<database>__:<command>